To ensure your safety and to avoid delays, please follow these instructions. This will help to ensure your comfort and reduce complications.

 Responsible Adult Companion (RAC)

 Please do not drive, drink any alcoholic beverages, sign any legal documents, or do anything strenuous after your procedure for 24 hours.
 It is important that you rest and follow your discharge instructions.
+Your RAC will assist you at home with ambulation and manipulating stairs.
+You may follow your normal routine the following day.
+A nurse will call you to discuss your care and address any concerns the day after your procedure.

 We pride ourselves on maintaining your privacy and providing excellent care.
 If at any time we are not meeting your needs, please let us know.
 We are dedicated to providing you with the best possible experience.